orycho/Intro/README.md

 ## Example Module
 Here is a module that defines a pair of values in a type Pair.
-It has two parameters representing the types of the two values in the pair, and a few operations:
+It has two parameters representing the types of the two values in the pair.
+They are written without abound, e.g. only ?a instead of ?a<:Top.
+If no bound is given, it defaults to Top.
+There are also a few operations defined on Pairs:
 <pre>
 module ::Pair exports
 	# The opaque type that represents the pairs.